Volunteer in Thailand

 6.00 PM Volunteers have free time to spend as they wish; however, many volunteers use this time to plan lessons or do extra work for their projects

 Volunteers are accommodated on-site at our local team’s headquarters in Chiang Rai.
 Volunteers live in a communal environment with other staff and volunteers in separate male and female lodgings.
-The accommodation is well integrated into the surrounding environment, as the buildings are made of wood and soil.
+The accommodation is well integrated into the surrounding environment, as the buildings are made of wood, soil, brick and concrete.
 The dormitories are cool in summer and warm in winter with an environmentally-friendly design that minimises tree logging.
 The windows and doors are also fitted with mosquito screens.
 The living conditions are basic and volunteers should be prepared to have cold running water and bucket showers.
 Mattresses are provided in the form of traditional Thai mattresses, which are much thinner than western style.
 While bedding is provided, you are required to bring your own sleeping bag for the home-stay experience and weekends away.

-Generally in the second week of a volunteer program, all Outdoor Work volunteers are taken on a homestay experience, working on a construction (or similar) project and living with a local family.
+Generally in the second week of a volunteer program, all Outdoor Work volunteers are taken on a homestay experience, working on a construction (or similar) project and living within the local community.
 Teaching English volunteers usually have a non-working homestay experience over their first weekend on the program.
 Both of these are subject to change, depending on circumstances.
 Living conditions in the villages are more basic and squat toilets and cold bucket showers are the norm.
 During the weekends (Sunday to Monday), volunteers can stay at the local team’s headquarters, however, many volunteers choose to travel and return on Monday evening in time for work on Tuesday.

 WiFi is available at the local team’s headquarters, however the connection is limited so we recommend bringing an unlocked phone and purchasing a local SIM card when you arrive in Thailand.
 The local team can assist you with purchasing a SIM card during your program orientation.
 You can also access WiFi at cafes and restaurants in Chiang Rai.